albertattard/quickhacks-source/docs/unsorted/leblancs-law.md

 ## LeBlanc's Law

-"_LeBlanc's Law states: "Later equals never" is used in the context of software development, but may be applied more broadly to other areas.
-The law is attributed to Dave LeBlanc_"
+> _LeBlanc's Law states: "Later equals never" is used in the context of software development, but may be applied more broadly to other areas.
+The law is attributed to Dave LeBlanc_